Badranh/sniff/README.md

 ## The project depends on

-Dillinger is currently extended with the following plugins.
+Sniff is currently extended with the following plugins.
-Instructions on how to use them in your own application are linked below.

 | Plugin | VERSION |
 | ------ | ------  |
 | KTOR   | 1.5.1   |